 Free Social Listening Tools: Get Started Without Spending

-You don’t need a big budget to start listening to your audience.
-If you’re testing the waters or running a lean operation, these free tools offer solid basics for monitoring your brand online:
+You don’t need a large budget to begin tracking your audience.
+If you’re testing options or working lean, these free social listening tools cover the basics for monitoring your brand online.

 1. Google Alerts